-Hip and groin wraps offer targeted support that is ideal for snapping hip syndrome. ( See Product on Amazon )
+Hip and groin wraps offer targeted support that is ideal for snapping hip syndrome. ( See Product )

 Using a hip and groin wrap can provide gentle compression to the affected area.
 Compression improves blood flow and helps damaged tissues to heal faster.
 If you have external snapping hip syndrome, you may need to support and stabilize your iliotibial band using an IT Band Strap.

 Snapping Hip Syndrome Exercises to Avoid

 As well as engaging in helpful exercises for your hip, you should also avoid certain activities that can exacerbate your pain and swelling.
 Activities that require repetitive hip flexion (raising the hip or leg toward the chest) can be problematic for people with snapping hip syndrome.
 Limit or avoid the following: